 a future for children and youth at risk

 We designed the Learn to Live education programme specifically for vulnerable and at-risk children and youth.
 The School has been recognised as an independent school by the Western Cape Education Department.
 The programme provides basic education and skills training to youth at risk who, for a variety of socio-economic reasons, cannot cope in mainstream schooling.
 There are very few such schools.
 The school currently caters for learners aged 14 to 18 studying at various levels.

 All learners participate in academic classes and skills workshops and receive a cooked meal each day.
 Approximately 240 children arrive daily from the various communities and shelters in and around Cape Town.
 The school has been running for 27 years.
 90% of learners either graduate, continue education in a different facility, attract learnerships or find employment.

 In all our work we seek to fulfil our purpose by offering hope, igniting self-respect, healing the past and forging new futures - all of which would be impossible without the extraordinary commitment of the staff and volunteers of the Salesian Institute Youth Projects, who absolutely believe in its mission.

 There are many ways you can contribute to our work of restoring dignity to the lives of disadvantaged youth – all of them are most welcome.

 How can you help?

-With a little financial Govenment assistance we also depend entirely on donations and fundraising events to feed, accommodate and educate the children in our care.
-Donations, sponsorship, organising a fundraising event of volunteering are what keeps our programmes running.
-If you are able to help us, thank you and please go to our donations page and fill in the form.
+Donations, sponsorship, organizing a fundraising event or volunteering are what keeps our programmes running.
+If you are able to help us, thank you and please go to out donations page and fill in the form.